Thursday, April 4, 2024

 Carrots

-The carrot is a root vegetable, usually orange in color, though purple, red, white, and yellow varieties are available.
-It has a crisp texture when fresh.
-Carrots add sweetness and color to stews, soups, stir-fries, slaws, and cakes, plus an excellent source of Vitamin A and a good source of fiber.
+Carrots are root vegetables, usually orange in color, though purple, red, white, and yellow varieties are available.
+When fresh, they have a crisp texture.
+Carrots add sweetness and color to stews, soups, stir-fries, slaws, and cakes, and they are also an excellent source of Vitamin A and fiber.

 Nutritional Information